- January 28, 2016

 Since 2008, 14 different automakers have recalled 24 million vehicles equipped with Takata airbag inflators.
 Some of these inflators have been known to explode, shooting metal shards at vehicle occupants.
 In some cases, they have been linked to serious injuries and death.

 Although millions of cars have been recalled, experts believe many more vehicles haven’t been recalled but they could be equipped with the same dangerous airbags.

-A Los Angeles defective product lawyer at The Barnes Firm says determining if your vehicle is equipped with a Takata airbag can be challenging for some.
+A defective product lawyer at The Barnes Firm says determining if your vehicle is equipped with a Takata airbag can be challenging for some.

-“Many automakers aren’t saying what models have these dangerous airbags – and there could be thousands of these cars driving on the roads of Los Angeles,” defective product attorney John Sheehan said.
+“Many automakers aren’t saying what models have these dangerous airbags – and there could be thousands of these cars driving on the roads of the United States,” defective product attorney John Sheehan said.
 “Every consumer deserves to know whether their airbag could shoot metal shards at them but many companies aren’t telling.”

 Some U.S. Senators have asked the National Highway Traffic Safety Administration to issue a “blanket recall” that would bring back all the vehicles equipped with Takata airbags.
 These senators also want to force Takata to publish all the makes and models it supplied airbags to since 2000.

 Takata has stated that it could manufacture up to 18 million replacement parts each year but many of these parts need to go to other countries where another 30 million vehicles have been recalled.